Menu

 For comparison to 'Nude Descending'; diagramatic illustrations of human movement plotted in space from 'Patterns Of Human Motion, a cinematographic analysis, ' by Stanley Plagenhoef, 1971.
 These were produced by scientific researchers decades after Nude Descending.

 There were other ideas in the realm of physics during this time challenging the nature of matter, of substance, of the stuff we and our world is made up, the stuff artists spend vast amounts of time drawing and staring intently at.
 Physicists were starting to challenge the meat and potatoes structure of Newtonian physics.
-They were starting to discover, through theoretical, mathematical and experimental processes, an astonishing vision of how the universe is working outside the scale of human existence and perception...not dissimilar to how photography revealed a horses legs and hooves moving through time when galloping.
-However, if the movements of a horse were comprehensible when the dimension of time was applied to imagery, in science things were weirder still.
-The bigger things got and the smaller they got the more unusual and unhinged from the mechanics of Newtonian Physics they became.
+They were starting to discover, through theoretical, mathematical and experimental processes, an astonishing vision of how the universe is working outside the scale of human existence and perception...not dissimilar to how photography revealed a horses legs and hooves moving outside human scales of time and vision when galloping.
+However, if the movements of a horse became comprehensible when the stopping of motion was applied to imagery via photography, in science things were weirder.
+The bigger things got and the smaller they got the more unusual and unhinged from the mechanics of Newtonian Physics and human scales of perceptioin they became.

 For a complex understanding of early 20th century thinking it might help to imagine arts and sciences, and no doubt other, streams of understanding (psychoanalysis, experimentation with mind altering drugs, for example) forming a confluence which had manifestations in the visual arts.

 Back to La Femme au Cheval.
 Neils Bohr, the physicist who discovered the principle of complimentarity in quantum theory bought the painting, after previous ownership by a poet and a collector, and installed it in his office.
-Bohrs had allegedly read the book 'Du Cubisme' which outlined Cubist principles, of which Metzinger was an author and was inspired to realize that objects, such as atoms, as objects, appear quite different when viewed from different vantage points; for example appearing as either a wave or a particle.
-The perception of matter was dependent on vantage point; it might be here or there; it might occupy space or not.
-I have no idea of how quantum theory works but I see images of space folding or curling and overlapping with time and other inconceivable dimensions.
-I see, through imagination, the form and matter we daily take for granted transform into something that looks like a Cubist painting, or something akin to Red Schuhart's vision.
+Bohrs had allegedly read the book 'Du Cubisme' which outlined Cubist principles, of which Metzinger was an author and was inspired to realize that objects, such as atoms, appear quite different when viewed from different vantage points; for example appearing as either a wave or a particle.
+And stranger still, observation of the object was discovered to alter it's qualities.
+The perception of matter effected it, and as in Cubism was altered by vantage points; it might be here or there; it might occupy space or not.
+I have no idea of how quantum theory works, or if anyone can really comprehend it, but, through the darkest of glasses darkly, I envision objects unfolding and folding or curling and overlapping with time and space in dimensions inconceivable at the human scale.
+I see quantum effects, through imagination, rendering the form and matter we daily take for granted and transforming it into something that by analogue looks something like a Cubist painting; something akin to Red Schuhart's vision.

 La Femme au Cheval in quantum physicist Neils Bohr's study.

-What I find so extremely interesting here is that an analogous understanding of objects, space and dimensions can emerge simultaneously among people who are skilled at observational drawing, and people who are skilled at mathematics and physics.
-Both seem to have contributed to an new understanding of reality.
+What I find so extremely interesting here is that an analogous understanding of objects, space and dimensions can emerge simultaneously among people who are skilled at observational drawing, artists, and people who are skilled at mathematics and physics.
+Both seem to have contributed to an new understanding of observed objects.
 Both are, in their respective ways, describing form and space.
-For me it shows that valuable knowledge can be obtained not just by academic study but by developing visual skills.
+For me it shows that valuable knowledge can be obtained not just by academic study but by developing visual skills like drawing.

-This anecdote isn't the only example I've discovered that suggests that skills based visual artists were and are capable of contributing to scientific understanding of the world and how it's perceived; I'll put up another post showing how I think artists might have made and used discoveries early in the 20th century that weren't subsequently discovered and documented by research psychologists until decades later.
+This anecdote isn't the only example I've discovered that suggests that skills based visual artists were and are capable of contributing to scientific understanding of the world and how it's perceived; I'll put up other posts showing how I think artists might have made and used discoveries early in the 20th century that weren't subsequently discovered and documented by research psychologists until decades later.

 In a contemporary art world where I believe drawing, the describing of form, has been devalued to mere 'mark making', I find great solace in these early and significant contributions of skilled artists to the human body of knowledge.